Jósika Castle: History

 In the 17th century, Surduc, and hence the curia, were the property of the Csáky family.
 From their curia built in the middle of a park has not been preserved but the servants' house.
 The curia was turned into castle probably in the 18th century, because in the early 19th century the building is already registered as a castle.
 In 1810 it became the property of the Jósika family.
 After his first failed marriage to Erzsébet Kállay from Nagykálló (Hungary), writer Miklós Jósika (1794–1865) retreated to this castle.
 Miklós' maternal grandmother was a descendant of the Csáky family.
 He built several farm buildings here, including a stud farm, and revitalized the estate.
 The castle was later inherited by Miklos' son Leó (1827–1887), who left the castle to his daughter, Baroness Irén Jósika (1853–1940).

 A family property inventory from 1854 records a building consisting of 17 rooms, including the writer's office, and a chapel.
 Legend has it was built with stone from the nearby Roman castra of Tihău.
 The castle had a park where subsequently were found several fountains and a statue of Maria Theresa.
 The entrance to the castle was guarded by two stone lions, moved in the late 1970s to the garden of Wesselényi Castle in Jibou.
 On the main alley, there is a baroque church, and the main salon of the castle was full of remarkable pictures.
 The pieces of furniture were hand-carved, and the chandeliers surprised by elegance and refinement.
-The revolutionaries of 1848 damaged the castle, so in the last third of the 19th century other construction works were needed.
+Although Miklós Jósika was the first nobleman in Transylvania to emancipate his serfs (primarily Romanians) "from all lordly debts, labor, and tithes"—even before the Hungarian Diet enacted such a law—Romanian insurgents still joined Captain Binder's Austrian forces in December 1848 and destroyed his castle in Surduc.
+As a result, further reconstruction was necessary in the 1880s.
+Similarly, the tomb of his father and other relatives was looted, and their bones were scattered.

 The establishment of the communist regime in Romania led to the transformation of the castle into a station for mechanization of agriculture (SMA).
 Many valuable pieces have disappeared or were destroyed during this period.
 Its old ornate gate was replaced by a bulky concrete frame, while the former park was transformed into a vegetable garden.
 At present, the castle, together with the related land, belongs to the Agromec company, founded in 1991.
-In 2022, the Jósika Castle was put up for sale by Sotheby's International Realty for the price of 560,000 euros.
+Since the heirs did not seek the return of the castle, it was listed for sale in 2022 by Sotheby's International Realty at a price of 560,000 euros.